 What are different types of hairlines for women and men?
 Is a very frequently asked question among people.
 Before discussing these different forms, we must know about this topic.
 Hairline is basically the edge of a person’s hair, particularly on the forehead.
 It varies for both of these generations.
 This difference is due to the position, pattern, shape and flow of hairs for males and females.
-To create a natural appearance, understanding these differences between male and female is of critical importance in hair transplants and also in hair lowering surgeries for both males and females.
+To create a natural appearance, understanding these differences between male and female is of critical importance in transplants and also in hair lowering surgeries for both males and females.
 Male and female also differ in ageing pattern and directional flow of hairs.
-If one’s hair edges looks different from others’, he may be wondering if he has the normal or not.
-If someone is dealing with unnatural recession or hair loss.
-There is a fact that there are so many different types of hair edges out there for both males and females that it would be hard to keep track of them all.
+If one’s frontline looks different from others’, he may be wondering if he has the normal or not.
+If someone is dealing with unnatural recession.
+There is a fact that there are so many different types of frontlines out for both males and females that it would be hard to keep track of them all.
 Here is a brief overview and discussion of some of the most common hairlines types that will be helpful for you to get an answer for this question.

 What are different types of hairlines for women and men? has a basic variant that causes variations in male and female.
-This one is the flow of hairs in the hair boundaries.
-Finally, hairs that grow in the male hair edges are mostly opposite in direction and flow to those in a female.
-The hair angles in a male are projected almost straight forward, whereas the female has its angle in a cowlick with a slight whorl pattern, that aims in a principally backwards facing direction.
-The Hairstyle alone may often make your hair edges in feminine looking.
+This one is the direction of angles in the frontline.
+Finally, hairs that grow in the male front are mostly opposite in direction and flow to those in a female.
+The angles in a male are projected almost straight forward, whereas the female has its angle in a cowlick with a slight whorl pattern, that aims in a principally backwards facing direction.
+The Hairstyle alone may often make feminine looking.
 Also, the Bangs can make one’s face appear more feminine and can even hide the frontal bossing as well.
-In addition to these, hairpieces or wigs can be used to cover or hide the male pattern baldness, but these types of solutions are simple ones and not the permanent solutions that most people want.
+In addition to these, wigs can be used to cover or hide the male pattern baldness, but these types of solutions are simple ones and not the permanent solutions that most people want.
 Many trans female want their own growing, natural, real hair in a fashion and style that aligns with their desired gender and taste.

 What type of hairline can be reconstructed after a hair transplant in Lahore Pakistan?

-Dr. Ahmad Chaudhry always gives front hairline keeping in mind according to facial features of the patient.
-Before proceeding for the procedure, always withdraw and suggest a front hairline.
-Surgeons should understand that hairline is a permanent landmark after the hair restoration procedure and one should always keep in mind future life expectancy so that it would not look artificial or too high or low.
+Dr. Ahmad Chaudhry always gives frontline keeping in mind according to facial features of the patient.
+Before proceeding for the procedure, always withdraw and suggest a frontline.
+Surgeons should understand that hairline is a permanent landmark after the procedure and one should always keep in mind future life expectancy so that it would not look artificial or too high or low.